wachaspati/Code-Soft-task-1/README.md

 # Code-Soft-task-1
-Codesoft internship in Java Programming
-Task-Number game in Java
+this is codsoft java intership task 1 in which have the java program for number game